weilern1121/ATD-ass3-React_Redux_Restaurant/README.md

 ## DESIGN:

-* root: the project's dependencies, the web-configuration and all codes' sub-folders.
+* **root**: the project's dependencies, the web-configuration and all codes' sub-folders.
-* public: holds icons, logos and photos.
+* **public**: holds icons, logos and photos.
-* src: separated to client and server (will be described next).
+* **src**: separated to client and server (will be described next).
+* **server**:
-* server:	Our database stored in MongoDB and contains 2 databases:
+	- Our database stored in MongoDB and contains 2 databases:
 		Restaurants and users.
 		NOTE – each restaurant holds her own reviews.
-		In addition, we defined 3 schemas : one for each of our database and one for more general requests ( like user search)  		to facilitate  the mongoDB- server integration.
+	- In addition, we defined 3 schemas : one for each of our database and one for more general requests ( like user search)  		to facilitate the mongoDB- server integration.

+* **client**:
-* client:	implemented using the MVC pattern, contains redux-store and components that contain actions, reducer, saga and enums.
+	- Implemented using the MVC pattern.
+	- Contains redux-store and components that each one of them contains actions, reducer, saga and enums.
-		In our project we used Reactstrap framework.
+	- In our project we used Reactstrap framework.

 ## SERVER: